Strongly universal string hashing is fast: The Multilinear family

 Hence, the requirement to store many random numbers cannot be waived without sacrificing strong universality.
 Note that Stinson's bound is not affected by manipulations such as treating a length~$n$ string of $W$-bit words as a length~$n/2$ string of $2W$-bit words.

 If multiplications are expensive and we have long strings, we can attempt to improve speed by reducing the number of multiplications by half~\citep{motzkin1955evaluation,703969}:

+Indeed, this new form follows from the fact that we can rewrite the scalar product $m_{2i} s_{2i} + m_{2i+1} s_{2i-1}$ as a single multiplication $(m_{2i} + s_{2i-1})(m_{2i+1} + s_{2i})$ minus two terms, one that does not depend on the string ($m_{2i} m_{2i+1}$) and one that does not depend on the random keys ( $s_{2i-1} s_{2i}$).
 While this new form assumes that the number of characters in the string is even, we can simply pad the odd-length strings with an extra character with value zero.
 With variable-length strings, the padding to even length must follow the addition of a character value of one.

 Could we reduce the number of multiplications further?
 Not in general: the computation of a scalar product between two vectors of length $n$ requires at least $\lceil n/2 \rceil$~multiplications~\cite[Corollary~4]{winograd1970number}.
 However, we could try to avoid generic multiplications altogether and replace them by squares~\citep{etzel1999square}: